 You won’t necessarily be able to tell if your wheels are misaligned simply by looking at them.
 You will need to pay attention to the symptoms of a bad wheel alignment.
 Once you notice them, you should take your vehicle to the auto shop and have its wheels aligned right away.

-Below are the top 5 symptoms of a bad wheel alignment.
+Below are the top 5 symptoms of poor wheel alignment.

-4) Tire Squealing – As your tire treads continue to get worn out from a bad wheel alignment, you will notice your tires squealing a lot more.
+As your tire treads continue to get worn out from a bad wheel alignment, you will notice your tires squealing a lot more.
 You will hear them squeal as you step on the accelerator pedal and when you go to make turns.
-The worse your that treads get, the louder the squealing will be.
+The more off your alignment is, the louder the squealing will be.